adis300/BestLeetCode/README.md

 Warning: This repository targets at speed.
 Some solutions are elegant while some are not.
 Some objects are not deleted because I am targeting at the speed bench mark on LeetCode.com just for fun.

 ## Why I create it.
 Some of my colleagues spend a lot of time on LeetCode.com either for job seeking or sharpening their skills.
 I became curious and tried to solve a few problems on it.
-When my solution runs slower than other solutions, I feel unsatisfied.
+When my solutions run slower than others' solutions, I feel unsatisfied.
 I tried improving my solution as well as searching for better solutions online.
-I found people posting meaning less just-working solutions here and there in blogs; lots of solutions are not neat nor fast.
-So I read through the nice ones, try to optimize them and create better solution for myself.
+I found people posting garbage just-working solutions here and there in blogs; lots of solutions are not even neat nor fast.
+I read through the nice ones to get inspiration think about the problem and try to come up with the fastest approach.
 I hope this repository that I am editing can help people write simple or performant code as they wish.
-Writing readable and elegant solutions are easy for most advanced developers but being flexible enough to find a balance between speed and conciseness is an art.
+For most advanced developers, writing readable and elegant solutions is a piece of cake but being flexible enough to find a balance between performance and conciseness is an art.

 ## Editing plan
-I will try to push 1-2 solution per week.
+I will try to push 0-5 solution per week.
+Maybe videos later to explain each solution.
-I will try to make the solutions self explanatory and put alternative solutions below.
+I will try my best to make the solutions self explanatory with proper comments and put alternative elegant at the end of code.

 Any suggestion/advice/correction are welcome.
 You can either commit to my repo or email me at <adis@live.cn>.